 About us

-Chatterbox was established in Norwich in 1978 as one of the first Talking Newspapers (TNs) to produce audio recordings for people who are vision impaired or blind in the UK.
+Chatterbox, the Norwich Talking Newspaper was established in Norwich in 1978 as one of the first Talking Newspapers (TNs) to produce audio recordings for people who are vision impaired or blind in the UK.
 Today, Chatterbox is a substantial and well-respected charity still serving listeners mostly in the Norwich area but increasingly across Norfolk and further afield.
 Our Patron is Pam Petersen whose late husband, Stanley Petersen, was a founder member of Chatterbox.

-The main audio publication since 1979 has been weekly news taken from the Norwich Evening News and Eastern Daily Press.
+The main audio publication since 1979 has been weekly news taken from the Norwich Evening News.
 A quarterly magazine of local live interviews was added in 1998.
-In 2013, a further magazine was added taking articles from Archant’s well-known Norfolk monthly magazine.
+In 2013, a further magazine was added taking articles from Newsquest Media’s well-known Norfolk monthly magazine.
+Since 2016 Just Talk, our in-house entertainment magazine has been recorded monthly.
+Our quarterly audio magazine, Chataround, has been serving quality interviews and chats with Norfolk people since 2000.All early recordings were produced on cassette tapes and Chatterbox always provided tape players to make the whole service entirely free of charge.
+Today, Chatterbox produces recordings using memory sticks and loans all listeners with compatible players.

 An independent listener's panel of people who are vision impaired or blind monitors all our recordings and regularly audits them for quality of sound and content.